vbookshelf/Arduino-Computer-Vision-Finger-Counter/README.md

 https://www.youtube.com/watch?v=utnPvE8hN3o

 Arduino - Bidirectional Serial Communication with Raspberry Pi<br>
-https://www.youtube.com/watch?v=OJtpA_qTNL0
+(It doesn't have to be a Raspberry Pi.
+It could also be a pc or laptop.) https://www.youtube.com/watch?v=OJtpA_qTNL0

 Hand Tracking 30 FPS using CPU | OpenCV Python (2021) | Computer Vision<br>